Title: The Things They Carried

 24. Who would you recommend this book to and why?

-California State University Northridge’s book discussion questions
+California State University Northridge’s study guides and resources

 National Endowment for the Arts’ guides to The Things They Carried

 Reading Group Guides’ book discussion questions